-Assuming that the work is correctly identified, then the identifier can be used to retrieve associated information from 40 the second work identification-action translation (WIDAT) database 130 that contains information 136 associated with the particular work 134.
+Assuming that the work is correctly identified, then the identifier can be used to retrieve associated information from the second work identification-action translation (WIDAT) database 130 that contains information 136 associated with the particular work 134.
 This information may simply be a corresponding URL address, in which case, the action can be considered to be a form of network address translation.
-How- 45 ever, in general, any information about the work could be stored therein, together with possible actions to be taken such as initiating an e-commerce transaction.
-After looking up the work identifier 134 in the WIDAT database 130, an action is performed on behalf of the user, examples of which has been 50 previously described.
+However, in general, any information about the work could be stored therein, together with possible actions to be taken such as initiating an e-commerce transaction.
+After looking up the work identifier 134 in the WIDAT database 130, an action is performed on behalf of the user, examples of which has been previously described.

 In addition to using the system to allow audience members of a work to connect to associated sites on the Internet, a number of other uses are possible.
-First, the work identification database 130 allows competitive market research data to 55 be collected (e.g., the action may include logging an event).
+First, the work identification database 130 allows competitive market research data to 60 be collected (e.g., the action may include logging an event).
 For example, it is possible to determine how many commercials the Coca Cola Company in the Chicago market aired in the month of June.
 This information is valuable to competitors such as Pepsi.
-Thus, any company that developed a sys- 60 tem as described above could also expect to generate revenue from competitive market research data that it gathers ded active signals in the advertisement prior to the broadcast.
+Thus, any company that developed a system as described above could also expect to generate revenue from competitive market research data that it gathers.

+Advertisers often wish to ensure that they receive the advertising time that was purchased.
+To do so, they often hire commercial verification services to verify that the advertisement or commercial did indeed run at the expected time.
+To do so, currently deployed systems by Nielsen and CMR embedded active signals in the advertisement prior to the broadcast.
 These signals are then detected by remote monitoring facilities that then report back to a central system which commercials were positively identified.
 See for example U.S. Pat.
-No. 5,629,739 by R. A. Dougherty entitled "Apparatus and method for injecting an ancillary signal into a low energy density portion of a color television frequency spectrum".
-U.S. Pat.
+No. 5,629,739 by R. A. Dougherty entitled "Apparatus and method for injecting an ancillary signal into a low energy density portion of a color television frequency spectrum", U.S. Pat.
 No. 4,025,851 by D. E. Haselwood and C. M. Solar entitled "Automatic monitor for programs broadcast", U.S. Pat.
 No. 5,243,423 by J. P. DeJean, D. Lu and R. Weissman, entitled "Spread spectrum digital data transmission over TV video", and U.S. Pat.
 No. 5,450,122 by L. D. Keene entitled "In-station television program encoding and monitoring system and method".
 (Each of these patents is incorporated herein by reference.)
 Active systems are usually preferred for advertisement verification because the required recognition accuracy is difficult to achieve with passive systems.
 The passive monitoring system described herein supports commercial verification.